mjhouse/construct/README.md

 progresses, I'll have to acquire more.
 The rules should be in some external file format (not hard coded) so that you can swap them out by year or state pretty easily.

+May be able to avoid buying books: https://up.codes/codes/tennessee

 ## Connection Solver

 TODO